oleksiy-danilin/Trades_ETL/README.md

 #### Reporting
 ---------
-- Build charts from aggregated data (optional)
+- Build charts from aggregated data (replaced by the Tableau dashboard, which features interactive filters and complex feature analysis)
 - Select top-3 bronze clients by total_volume and total_pnl
 - Save results: output/top_clients.xlsx or .csv

 #### Scalability
 -----------
 ETL pipeline designed to handle larger volumes in the future (>100M rows):
-- Storage: migrate from SQLite to PostgreSQL / BigQuery / Snowflake
+- Storage: migrate from SQLite to BigQuery (GCP) or Snowflake (AWS)
 - Orchestration: Airflow, Prefect, or dbt for DAG management
 - Distributed processing: Spark or Dask
 - Monitoring: track execution time, processed records, transformation errors, missing data